-The Appraisal Process in The National Flood Insurance Program works to resolve disputed property damage claims both residential and commercial after Hurricanes or other catastrophes.
+The Appraisal Process in the National Flood Insurance Program works to resolve disputed property damage claims both residential and commercial after Hurricanes or other catastrophes.
 Insurers may compel appraisal or an owner may demand same.
 Look to your policy for the wording in each document and follow the words of the agreement.
 I have attached the appraisal process language below.
 The language should be followed like a list of requirements.

-From the National Flood Insurance Program Dwelling Form:
+Excerpt From the National Flood Insurance Program Dwelling Form:

 If you and we fail to agree on the actual cash value or, if applicable, replacement cost of your damaged property to settle upon the amount of loss, then either may demand an appraisal of the loss.